charleschan1108/import_export/README.md

 1. For a specific country, which country is the best partners for export/import during and after the pandemic?
 2. In general, which country is the best partners for trade of goods and services during and after the pandemic?

-based on different types of data:
+The package will be based on different types of data:
 * Covid data (death, case and vaccination)
 * Macroeconomics data (gdp, unemployment rate, inflation rate, value of export/import/net trade in goods)
 * Countries trade profile